 Currently, FINRA members that are parties to a transaction in a TRACE-eligible security report several types of information to the TRACE System.
-Among other things, for each transaction, the member reports that it is a Buyer from a broker-dealer ("Dealer") or a Customer or a Seller to a Dealer or a Customer (or acts as agent on the buy or the sell side).3 In addition, the member reports that the transaction is a Dealer Transaction or a Customer Transaction.
-Currently, such information is not included in the TRACE transaction data disseminated immediately upon FINRA's receipt of a transaction report.
+Among the elements of data that are reported, for each transaction the member reports that it is a Buyer from a broker-dealer ("Dealer") or a Customer or a Seller to a Dealer or a Customer (or acts as agent on the buy or the sell side).2 In addition, the member reports that the transaction is a Dealer Transaction or a Customer Transaction.
+Currently, these data elements are not included in the TRACE transaction data disseminated immediately upon FINRA's receipt of a transaction report.

-The information that is disseminated includes: the bond identifier (i.e., the TRACE symbol), the price inclusive of any mark-up, mark-down or commission, the quantity (expressed as the total par value), the yield, the time of execution, and, if the transaction was executed on a day other than when the information is being disseminated, the actual day of execution of the transaction.
+The data elements that are disseminated include: the bond identifier (i.e., the TRACE symbol), the price inclusive of any mark-up, mark-down or commission, the quantity (expressed as the total par value), the yield, the time of execution, and, if the transaction was executed on a day other than when TRACE data is being disseminated, the actual day of execution of the transaction.